jbosstools/jbosstools-target-platforms/README.md

     $ cd jbosstools-build
     $ git remote add upstream git://github.com/jbosstools/jbosstools-target-platforms.git

-At any time, you can pull changes from the upstream and merge them onto your master:
+At any time, you can pull changes from the upstream and merge them onto your 4.3.0 branch:

-    $ git checkout master               # switches to the 'master' branch
+    $ git checkout 4.3.0               # switches to the '4.3.0' branch
-    $ git pull upstream master          # fetches all 'upstream' changes and merges 'upstream/master' onto your 'master' branch
+    $ git pull upstream 4.3.0          # fetches all 'upstream' changes and merges 'upstream/4.3.0' onto your '4.3.0' branch
     $ git push origin                  # pushes all the updates to your fork, which should be in-sync with 'upstream'

-The general idea is to keep your 'master' branch in-sync with the 'upstream/master'.
+The general idea is to keep your '4.3.0' branch in-sync with the 'upstream/4.3.0'.

-## Building JBoss Tools Build
+## Building JBoss Tools Target Platforms

-To build _JBoss Tools Build_ requires specific versions of Java and Maven.
+To build _JBoss Tools Target Platforms_ requires specific versions of Java and Maven.
 Also, there is some Maven setup.
 The [How to Build JBoss Tools with Maven 3](https://community.jboss.org/wiki/HowToBuildJBossToolsWithMaven3) document will guide you through that setup.